I translate video games for Nintendo since 2011.

 “Texts are brilliantly translated into Spanish”.
 (Vandal)

 “A return in grand style with a localisation that rises to the occasion. […] I have a weakness for the dialogues you have with the demons: those are the game’s better written bits.
-They are caustic, sometimes even hilarious, and the localization is not shy to sprinkle them with the right amount of swearing whenever appropriate.”
+They are caustic, sometimes even hilarious, and the localization is not shy to sprinkle them with the right amount of swearing whenever appropriate”.
 (IGN)

-“The game’s texts, such as dialogues, are excellently localized into Spanish.”
+“The game’s texts, such as dialogues, are excellently localized into Spanish”.
 (Nintendúo)

-“The translation is on par with the quality level of the game.”
-(GuiltyBit)
+“The translation is on par with the quality level of the game”.(GuiltyBit)

-… “a really good localization that wonderfully adapts the demons’ charismatic conversations and precisely details items, descriptions and dialogues.”
+… “a really good localization that wonderfully adapts the demons’ charismatic conversations and precisely details items, descriptions and dialogues”.
 (FantasyMundo)

-“It enjoys a splendid Spanish translation”.
+“It benefits from a splendid Spanish translation”.
 (GuardadoRápido)

 “Remember when I highlighted the game’s localization into our language? Álex Hernández, translator who has collaborated in other titles as renowned as The Legend of Zelda: Breath of the Wild, Animal Crossing: New Horizons or Little Inferno, perfectly understands Greg Lobanov’s intention when writing the script, maintaining and adapting in a sublime way the puns, the different personalities of each character and that language more intrinsic in young people in social networks, using expressions that surely my parents would not understand but that many of you may find a pleasant surprise to read in an official translation.”
 (NaviGames)